bio-tools/biotoolsDocs/curators_guide.rst

    "Documentor", "Author of software documentation including making edits to a bio.tools entry."
    "Contributor", "Some other role in software production or service delivery including design, deployment, system administration, evaluation, testing, documentation, training, user support etc."
    "Support", "Provider of support in using the software."
+   "Primary contact", "The primary point of contact for the software."

 Note
 ....